NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

     4. Lesson 4 Objective Overview
         ---------------------------

-        1.  []{#You_monitor .anchor}You monitor changes to distribution
-            groups and you don’t want to get events from other account management events because it would tend to hide the specific events you’re looking for in the high noise levels.
+        1. You monitor changes to distribution groups and you don’t want to get events from other account management events because it would tend to hide the specific events you’re looking for in the high noise levels.
 What policy do you need to set and what setting should it have?

-            a.  []{#Account_Management .anchor}Set the Computer
+            a.
+Set the Computer Configuration\\Policies\\Security
-                Configuration\\Policies\\Security Settings\\Local
-                Policies\\Audit Policy\\Audit Account Management policy
+                Settings\\Local Policies\\Audit Policy\\Audit Account
-                to Enabled, Audit Success.
+                Management policy to Enabled, Audit Success.

             b.
 Set the Computer Configuration\\Policies\\Security
                 Settings\\Local Policies\\Audit Policy\\Audit Account